 Check out this great video on “How to Winterize your Sea-doo 4-Tec GTI SE 130 Jet Ski” Great Job 3 Ft Deep.

-Congratulations you have now completed all of the important steps to winterize your Sea-Doo GTI 130.
-There are some other smaller steps like checking your trailer wheel bearings and maintaining your rescue gear like ropes and fire extinguisher.
+Congratulations you have now completed all of the important steps to winterize your Sea-Doo GTI 130 and most other models.
+There are some other smaller steps like checking your trailer wheel bearings and maintaining your rescue gear like ropes and fire extinguishers.
 Give these a once over and have confidence in your equipment for next season.

 Let me know in the comments if there are any extra steps you do to provide some extra care for your pride and joy.
 Be safe and see you out on the water soon.